fosteringai/fosteringai.github.io/content/home/posts.md

 # This file represents a page section.
 headless: true
-active: false
+active: true
 # Order that this section appears on the page.
-weight: 30
+weight: 60

-title: Recent Posts
+title: Posts
 subtitle:

 content: